matthiasprobst/h5RDMtoolbox/docs/gettingstarted/index.rst

 Getting Started
 ===============

-Get a quick insight and overview about the package and its usage.
-Detailed explanaitions are shown in the respective chapters of each sub-package
+Get a quick insight into the toolbox and an overview about the capabilities.

 .. toctree::